The Annual October 14th Deadline is Fast Approaching

-In addition, if an employer provides the Notice electronically, it must also notify participants that they are responsible for providing a copy of the disclosure to their Medicare-eligible dependents covered by the group health plan.
+In addition, if an employer providers the Notice electronically, it must also notify participants that they are responsible for providing a copy of the disclosure to their Medicare-eligible dependents covered by the group health plan.

 Determining Creditability When There is an Account-Based Plan

 Plan sponsors who offer HRAs in conjunction with a major medical plan or on a stand-alone basis must take the HRA into account for Medicare Part D creditable coverage purposes if the HRA can be used to reimburse for the cost of prescription drugs.

 - Participation in Medical Plan + HRA: If an individual participates in both the HRA and the major medical plan, creditable coverage is determined by increasing the expected prescription drug claims payable from the major medical plan by the amounts credited to the HRA.